 Following a leak last week where a Microsoft promo video called the next big (imminent) update for Windows 10 the ‘April 2018 Update’, the name has now been spotted on an official Edge browser landing page, seemingly confirming this is the moniker Microsoft is planning to use.

-As spotted by Windows Latest, this page now appears in the browser when you update Windows 10 to preview build 17134, which hit the Release Preview ring at the end of last week, explaining all the features of the update such as Timeline.
+As spotted by Windows Latest (opens in new tab), this page (opens in new tab) now appears in the browser when you update Windows 10 to preview build 17134, which hit the Release Preview ring at the end of last week, explaining all the features of the update such as Timeline.
 It’s headed up with the title: “Welcome to the April update”.

 So this is much more substantial than a passing mention from a Microsoft exec in a video, and it would indeed seem that the name we are looking at for the next major upgrade is the Windows 10 April Update, as per the previous rumor (albeit with the ‘2018’ bit dropped).